Empfirez/Crypto-ETL-Project/README.md

 ### Exploratory Data Analysis

-EDA is used to summarize the sales data and allows us gain a deeper understanding of the dataset.
+EDA is used to summarize the sales data and allows us gain a deeper understanding of the dataset retrieved from the CoinMarketCap API.
 It answers key questions such as:

  - Which cryptocurrencies are leading in terms of market capitalization and trading volume?